 According to the EU legislation, REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals), all EU-based manufacturers and importers of chemicals are required to register chemicals that are manufactured or imported in yearly tonnages exceeding a certain level.

 Novozymes’ technical enzymes (used for detergent, leather, special tech, forestry, textile, fuel ethanol etc.) are regarded as chemicals and are therefore subject to the REACH registration.
 The incentive behind REACH is to improve the protection of human health and the environment from the risks that can be posed by chemicals.

 Novozymes welcomes REACH as a step towards sustainable industrial development.
 In essence, it reflects the company’s business strategy to substitute highly dangerous chemicals with sustainable enzymatic or biological solutions, while ensuring safety of use.

 Novozymes implements all requirements of REACH as they come into force, in order to ensure uninterrupted supply to customers.
 Novozymes ensures REACH compliance of products that are manufactured in the EU or imported to the EU/European Economic Area (EEA) by Novozymes A/S in Denmark (if you import Novozymes’ products into the EU/EEA, please inform your Novozymes representative).

-As a leading registrant, Novozymes has successfully registered high volume enzymes (2010 for > 1000 ton/year, 2013 for > 100 ton/year) and met the REACH deadlines.
-Novozymes will register other enzymes in lower tonnages meeting the deadline in 2018.
+As a leading registrant, Novozymes has successfully registered all relevant enzymes and met the REACH deadline 31th May 2018.